szaghi/FoBiS/README.md

         -quiet                Less verbose than default
         -j J                  Specify the number of concurrent jobs used for compiling dependencies [default 1]
-        -exclude EXCLUDE [EXCLUDE ...]
-                              Exclude a list of files from the building process -target TARGET        Specify a target file [default: all programs found] -o O                  Specify the output file name is used with -target switch [default: basename of target]
         -compiler COMPILER    Compiler used: Intel, GNU, IBM, PGI, g95 or Custom [default: Intel]
         -fc FC                Specify the Fortran compiler statement, necessary for